2014 American League Championship Series: Aftermath

-The Orioles could not build off their AL Championship Series appearance, as it represented a peak for the franchise under the Buck Showalter-era.
-They finished with a .500 record in 2015, as they lost the wild card game to Toronto on a walk-off home run by Edwin Encarnación in 2016, and in they finished with a losing record for the first time since 2011 in 2017.
+The Orioles could not build off their AL Championship Series appearance, as their lone appearance represented a peak for the franchise under the Buck Showalter-era.
+They finished with a .500 record in 2015, they lost the wild card game to Toronto on a walk-off home run by Edwin Encarnación in 2016, and finished with a losing record for the first time since 2011 in 2017.
 Headed into the 2018 season, the Orioles were uncertain whether they were still a contender, in spite of having finished last in the AL East the previous season.
 On-field results quickly demonstrated that contention was out of the question, as they were instead threatening the franchise record for most losses in a season.
 With the trading deadline approaching, the front office decided to clean house.
-In the span of a few days, they traded veteran SS Manny Machado, their lone All-Star, 2B Jonathan Schoop and pitchers Brad Brach, Zach Britton, Kevin Gausman and Darren O'Day, netting a total of 17 players in return with only IF Jonathan Villar having any significant major league experience.
-They also attempted to trade CF Adam Jones, but he vetoed a deal as was his right as a 10-5 player, i.e. one who had ten years of major league experience, including the past five with the same team.
+In the span of a few days, they traded veteran SS Manny Machado, their lone All-Star, 2B Jonathan Schoop and pitchers Brad Brach, Zach Britton, Kevin Gausman and Darren O'Day, netting a total of 17 players in return with only IF Jonathan Villar the only player they received that had any significant major league experience.
+They also attempted to trade CF Adam Jones, but he vetoed a deal via his 10-5 right (a player who had ten years of major league experience, including the past five with the same team, could block a trade).
 The only veterans which the Orioles retained were those who were basically unmovable because of bad contracts, such as underperforming 1B Chris Davis.
-The Orioles did end up setting a new franchise record for losses in 2018, finishing at 47-115, a whopping 61 games behind the first-place Boston Red Sox.
-The Orioles next winning record did not come until 2022, when they went 83-79.
+The Orioles did end up setting a new franchise record for losses in 2018, finishing at 47–115, a whopping 61 games behind the first-place Boston Red Sox.
+The Orioles next winning record did not come until 2022, when they went 83–79.
+They did not make the postseason again until the following season when they went 101-61 and won the American League East for the first time since 2014.

+The Royals and Orioles would meet in the postseason again in the 2024 American League Wild Card Series, with the Royals sweeping the short series in 2 games.